MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPODataAccessGovernanceInsight.md

 Get-SPODataAccessGovernanceInsight -ReportEntity EveryoneExceptExternalUsersForItems
 ```

-The above cmdlet fetches all DAG reports about 'Everyone except external users' attached to a item i.e., to a file, folder, or list in the last 28 days.
+The above cmdlet fetches all DAG reports about 'Everyone except external users' attached to an item i.e., to a file, folder, or list in the last 28 days.
 The output consists of important parameters such as Status, ReportID, number of sites in the report and other user provided values during report generation.

 ## PARAMETERS